-A lot can change in the space of a month.
+A lot can change in a few months

-Fast-forward just four weeks and the 22-year-old was not even named on the bench for Chelsea’s Premier League clash with Arsenal at Stamford Bridge.
+Fast-forward just three months and the 22-year-old was not even named on the bench for Chelsea’s Premier League clash with Man United at Stamford Bridge.

-Loftus-Cheek will have hoped that he would be fighting for a place in the Blues’ first team this season But Sarri’s decision to leave him out for new signing Mateo Kovacic was a major blow.
+Loftus-Cheek will have hoped that he would be fighting for a place in the Blues’ first team this season but Sarri’s decision to leave him out for new signing was a major blow.

-Chelsea have the infamous ‘loan group’ but Loftus-Cheek is not a youngster who can afford to be waiting for game time.
+Chelsea have the infamous ‘loan army’ but Loftus-Cheek is not a youngster who can afford to be waiting for game time.